RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: The Proposed RNSG Approach

-Lemma~\ref{lemma:prune-order} enables us to process nodes in ascending order of their attribute gap to $x$ (line 5).
-This ordered processing ensures no valid edges are missed.
+\revRone{Lemma~\ref{lemma:prune-order} enables us to process nodes in ascending order of their attribute gap to $x$ (line 5). }

+\revRone{For example, suppose \(x.a=4\) and two right-side candidates have attributes \(5\) and \(6\).The candidate with attribute \(6\) cannot prune the edge from \(x\) to the candidate with attribute \(5\), because a valid range-aware witness for this edge must lie between attributes \(4\) and \(5\).However, the candidate with attribute \(5\) may prune the edge from \(x\) to the candidate with attribute \(6\), since it satisfies the attribute-between condition.

+Thus, Lemma~\ref{lemma:prune-order} is used to justify the ordered one-pass scan: later larger-gap candidates never invalidate decisions made for earlier smaller-gap candidates.} This ordered processing ensures no valid edges are missed.
 We then perform sequential pruning within each subset, initializing a result set $R$ and inserting nodes in the sorted order (line 12).
 A node is pruned if it forms the longest edge with any previously added neighbor (lines 13-20).
 Finally, we select at most $m/2$ edges from each subset (lines 6-7), merge them (line 8), and return the final neighbor set (line 9).
 Here, $m$ is a hyper-parameter used to control the size of the neighborhood.
 Note that if we set the candidate set $C$ to the entire dataset $D$ and set $m = \infty$, then we can use Algorithm~\ref{alg:RAP} to construct the exact RRNG, indicating the correctness of our range-aware pruning strategy.

-\begin{theorem} For a dataset $D$, if Algorithm~\ref{alg:RAP} is applied to every object $x \in D$ with parameters $C = D$ and $m = \infty$, the resulting graph, comprising all objects and their computed neighborhood sets $NS(x)$, precisely yields the RRNG defined in Definition~\ref{sec:rrng}. \end{theorem}
+\begin{theorem} For a dataset $D$, if Algorithm~\ref{alg:RAP} is applied to every object $x \in D$ with parameters $C = D$ and $m = \infty$, the resulting graph, comprising all objects and their computed neighborhood sets $NS(x)$, precisely yields the RRNG defined in Definition~\ref{def:rrng}. \end{theorem}

+\revRone{This theorem also marks the boundary between the ideal and practical graphs.
+With the full dataset as the candidate set and no degree cap, RAP exactly recovers RRNG.
+Practical RNSG starts when this full candidate set is replaced by a bounded candidate source and the retained degree is capped; the resulting graph is therefore an approximation of RRNG, not an edge-exact implementation of the ideal graph.}

-Below, we show that the time complexity of RRNG construction can be reduced from $O(n^3)$ to $O(n M_{rrng} )$ ($M_{rrng}< n^2$) by employing our fast range-aware pruning strategy, where $M_{rrng}$ denotes the number of edges in RRNG.
+Below, we show that the time complexity of RRNG construction can be reduced from $O(n^3)$ to $O(n M_{rrng} )$ ($M_{rrng}< n^2$) by employing our fast range-aware pruning strategy, where $M_{rrng}$ is the number of RRNG edges.